projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-gpio.rst

 ###########

-virtio-gpio provides a virtual GPIO controller, which will map part of native GPIOs to UOS, UOS can perform GPIO operations through it, including setting values, including set/get value, set/get direction and set configuration (only Open Source and Open Drain types are currently supported).
+virtio-gpio provides a virtual GPIO controller, which will map part of native GPIOs to User VM, User VM can perform GPIO operations through it, including setting values, including set/get value, set/get direction and set configuration (only Open Source and Open Drain types are currently supported).
 GPIOs quite often be used as IRQs, typically for wakeup